-The proposed AB 617 BARCT Implementation Schedule is scheduled to be heard at the December 20, 2018 Board Meeting.
-The implementation schedule will be publicly noticed and made available at the District offices and on the District's website prior to the public hearing, where the Board will consider adopting the schedule.
-The public will be invited to the hearing and can provide comments on the proposed schedule prior to or at the hearing.
+The proposed AB 617 BARCT Rule Development Schedule is scheduled to be heard at the December 20, 2018 Board Meeting.
+The schedule will be publicly noticed and made available at the District offices and on the District's website prior to the public hearing, where the Board will consider adopting the schedule.
+The public is invited to the hearing and can provide comments on the proposed schedule prior to or at the hearing.